9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 Marken

 The quaint village of Marken lies just across the lake from Volendam.
-This beautiful village has a totally untouched feel, with its colorful wooden houses, and fairytale style drawbridges.
-An unique thing to see are the houses built on small wooden hills.
+This beautiful village has a totally untouched feel, with its colorful wooden houses and fairytale-style drawbridges.
+A unique thing to see are the houses built on small wooden hills.
 Interestingly, this was originally designed to protect the houses from the rising tides.

-Getting to Volendam and Marken in a day trip from Amsterdam
+Getting to Volendam and Marken on a day trip from Amsterdam

 5. Broek in Waterland – Our favorite day trip from Amsterdam